Comparisons12 min read

 • Round-Ups: Automatically invests spare change from linked cards

-• Acorns Invest: Taxable brokerage account with five pre-built ETF portfolios (conservative to aggressive)
+• Acorns Invest: Your taxable brokerage account with five pre-built ETF portfolios (ranging from conservative to aggressive)

-• Acorns Later: IRA options — Traditional, Roth, and SEP — available on higher tiers
+• Acorns Later: IRA options including Traditional, Roth, and SEP IRAs—available on higher tiers

-• Acorns Early: UTMA/UGMA custodial accounts for kids (Gold plan)
+• Acorns Early: UTMA/UGMA custodial accounts for kids (Gold plan only)

-• Acorns Checking: A debit card with built-in Round-Ups and no overdraft fees
+• Acorns Checking: A debit card featuring built-in Round-Ups and no overdraft fees

-• Earn: Cashback rewards from partner brands that go straight into your investment account
+• Earn: Cashback from partner brands that flows straight into your investment account

 • Smart Deposit: Auto-allocates a percentage of your paycheck before it hits your spending account